Apprenticeship Employer Agreement

 12.6.5 the Employer shall authorise payments from its digital account to the Training Provider in accordance with the payment provisions set out in the Call Off.

-12.7 The Employer will meet the cost of each resit of each exam per Apprentice (where applicable), in each case, prior to the Apprentice sitting the exam.
+12.7 The Employer will meet the cost of all exam attempts and each resit of each exam per Apprentice (where applicable), in each case, prior to the Apprentice sitting the exam.

 12.9 Where the Employer's accounting practices require the use of a purchase order number, the Employer shall provide a valid purchase order number to the Training Provider immediately upon signing each Call Off.
 Where applicable the Employer should also provide a copy of their internal purchase order document to the Training Provider.